Combination eating utensils: The FRED

-The FRED (short for the field ration eating device, or humorously the "fucking ridiculous eating device") is a combination of a can opener, bottle opener, and spoon into one compact utensil.
+The FRED, an acronym for "field ration eating device", or humorously, "fucking ridiculous eating device", is a combination of a can opener, bottle opener, and spoon into one compact utensil.
 It is issued by the Australian Defence Force to its soldiers.
-It became part of the force's ration packs in the 1960s, and, as of 2016, is still distributed by the force.
-Artifacts of the FRED that were used during the Vietnam War can also be found from the Australian War Memorial.
+It became part of the force's ration packs in the 1960s, and, as of 2016, is still actively distributed by the force.
+Artifacts of the FRED that were used during the Vietnam War can also be found at the Australian War Memorial.